sangstar/sangstar.github.io/docs/_posts/2022-11-11-crossvalidation.markdown

 $$\mathcal{L} = \sum_{i=1}^n \left(y_i - f(x_i)\right)^2$$

-which is often called the *mean squared error*, or MSE.
+which is often called the residual sum of squares, or the *mean squared error*, or MSE.
 The mean is called an expected value, and can actually be written more simply as this:

 $$\mathcal{L} = \sum_{i=1}^n \left(y_i - f(x_i)\right)^2 = \mathbb{E}\left[\left(y_i - f(x_i)\right)^2\right]$$